Resistor

 from the tool bar by

-it onto the circuit editor. - Connect the components togeter as they are in the image below.
+it onto the circuit editor. - Connect the components together as they are in the image below.

 For more detailed instructions on Wiring Circuits, click here.